Carrot Pancakes with Thai Dipping Sauce

 Serve with dipping sauce (recipe below), ranch dressing, or yogurt, garnished with spicy green salad.

 These pancakes cook very quickly, so the carrots will be close to raw, which is one reason I love them - I'm eating warm, cooked food but getting the nutrition of raw!
-That's also the reason I prefer to use juicer pulp over grated - they're much easier to chew when I use pulp.
+That's also the reason I prefer to use juicer pulp or minced over grated - they're much easier to chew when I use pulp.

 Thai Dipping Sauce (Original recipe: Thai Dipping Sauce)